 - Copy gives your ideal clients an extra hint into who you are, what you offer and how you’re different from the other photographers.
 It’s ok to let your personality shine through.
 A big part of being a successful photographer is being a fun person to work with.

 Take some time to think through your brand, how you are different and how you can say this on your website.
+Be strategic and use special keywords that are SEO friendly to help Google find you.

 Mistake 3: No SSL Certificate